5 Home Office Tips to Improve Productivity

 As you know, working from home comes with both pros and cons.
 On the pros side, you save time by avoiding a commute, get to spend more time with your family and have easy access to amenities like a stocked fridge.
 But on the other hand, working from a home office also opens up the doors to distraction.
-Here are a few tips and tricks that will help promotes productivity in your home office and make the most of your time:
+Here are a few tips and tricks that will help promote productivity in your home office and make the most of your time:

 1. Keep your office and life separate